A digital service for healthy behaviors

 Method

-The project is planned based on a framework for developing behavioral interventions and entails three phases.
-The initial phase, Intervention planning, includes a co-development study which comprises workshops with researchers, program developers and potential target users.
-The second phase, Intervention optimization, consists of a pilot study testing a prototype of the service and evaluating the feasibility and acceptance of the included functions.
-The third phase, Evaluating intervention implementation and outcome, is planned as a real world observational research study.
+The project is planned based on a framework for developing behavioural interventions and entails three phases.
+The initial phase, Intervention planning, included mapping previous research, focus group studies, and co-development of a digital intervention with researchers, product developers, and health professionals.
+The second phase, Intervention optimisation, consists of several studies evaluating the feasibility and acceptance of the digital intervention in distinct population groups.
+The third phase, Evaluating intervention implementation and outcome, is planned as a real-world research study.

 Importance

-Digital technology has potential to reach many individuals in short time, to contribute to systematic and sustained disease prevention and health promotion, and to diminish inequalities in health.
-This project aims to develop and evaluate a web-based service that can be integrated in ordinary services of primary health care, workplace health promotion and pharmacies and enhance the support for healthy behaviors.
-The purpose of the project is to increase the knowledge and understanding of how digital technology should be optimized to be personalized and user-friendly, to serve as a complement to advice on physical activity and a healthy diet.
+Digital technology has the potential to reach many individuals in a short time, to contribute to disease prevention and health promotion, and reduce health inequalities.
+With this project, we will develop, adapt, and evaluate a digital intervention that can be integrated into primary health care, workplace health promotion, and pharmacies, complementing advice on healthy behaviours.
+The project enhances knowledge and understanding of how digital intervention should be optimised to be personalised and user-friendly.

 Head of Research